Our Board of Directors

 Founder & Executive Director

-Ashley is the founder of the MRKH Canada (previously Canada’s MRKH Conference) and a 25-year-old MRKH advocate located in Kingston, ON, Canada.
-For the past three years, she has been the sole organizer of Canada's Annual MRKH Conference, but is excited to now bring on a team to help her.
-As an advocate, she’s spoken to MRKH people and supporters at international MRKH conferences and publicly at organized fundraisers for Canada’s MRKH Conference gaining media attention from local news stations and newspapers.
-She speaks annually at a local high school, educating teenagers in the Emergency Response Focus Program about how what we're taught in sex ed is only touching the surface of how bodies can develop.
-She has also taken her advocacy to the digital world as an influencer on TikTok, sharing her story with over 39K followers.
-With a diploma in Journalism and Public Relations & Event Management, Ashley works as a Banquet Director, but enjoys her side hustles of photography, videography and freelance writing.
+Ashley is the founder of the MRKH Canada (previously Canada’s MRKH Conference) and an MRKH advocate located in Kingston, ON, Canada.
+For three years, she was the sole organizer of Canada's Annual MRKH Conference, but in 2021, brought together a team of passionate individuals to help her continue and expand her mission.
+As an advocate, she has spoken to MRKH people and supporters at international MRKH conferences, students at Queen's University and La Salle Secondary School, and publicly at organized fundraisers for Canada’s MRKH Conference gaining media attention from local news stations and newspapers.
+She has also taken her advocacy to the digital world as an influencer on TikTok, sharing her story with over 38K followers.
+With a diploma in Journalism and Public Relations & Event Management, Ashley works as a Director of Sales & Marketing by day, but enjoys her side hustles of photography and freelance writing outside of work.
 When not working or advocating, Ashley loves to play music and spend time with her family.

 Sunni Anne Ball